Social IssuesJul 13, 2022

 To understand the growth mechanisms of NDEs in rural areas, one must identify the diverse spatial characteristics of these areas—from well-serviced periphery communities close to urban areas, to remote sparsely-populated areas with limited access to basic services—as well as differing cultures.
 Indeed, promoting rural development through targeted policies cannot exclude supporting NDEs as a strategic development intervention.

 The relationship between entrepreneurs and their communities can be described as “interdependent,” and for both to flourish, there must be a linkage for understanding the special needs of both the private sector and the rural communities.
 It is a combination of several players: municipal unions, municipalities, civil society organizations, universities, private sector, and community.
 For so long, Lebanese rural areas have faced marginalization, and the time has come for a shift in such an economic paradigm.
 This new economic reality requires a commitment and a common vision that recognizes the central role rural areas can play in helping the overall economy recover.Lina S. Maddah is an Economic Researcher at the Lebanese Center for Policy Studies (LCPS).
-Her areas of work include economic development, regional economics, industrial location, firm dynamics, and cultural and creative industries (CCIs).
-Maddah holds a Ph.D. in Economics from Universitat Rovira I Virgili (URV), Spain.
-Before joining LCPS, she completed an internship at the Organisation for Economic Co-operation and Development (OECD) in Venice, Italy; was a visiting researcher at the Regional Economics Applications Laboratory at UIUC, USA; and an economic researcher at the Department of Economics at URV-Spain.
-She is the recipient of the Martí I Franquès COFUND Fellowship (2017-2020), a project funded by the European Commission.
-She has participated in several national and international economic platforms that dealt with regional science, CCIs and local development, and economic geography.
+Her areas of work include local economic development, regional economics, economic geography, location decisions, firm dynamics, and cultural and creative industries (CCIs).
+Lina holds a Ph.D. in Economics from Universitat Rovira i Virgili (URV), Spain, and is currently an Adjunct Professor at the Department of Economics at the Lebanese American University.